-- Reviewed the results of the inspection of the portfolios of receivables pledged to CRH. - Reviewed the annual report on the mode of exercise of the internal control function. - Reviewed the preventative recovery plan and the related procedures. - Reviewed the ICAAP/ILAAP processes. - Reviewed the collection of procedures.
+- reviewed the results of the inspection of the portfolios of receivables pledged to CRH. - reviewed the annual report on the mode of exercise of the internal control function. - reviewed the mode of calculation of the borrowing institutions' market shares. - reviewed the preventative recovery plan and the related procedures. - reviewed the ICAAP / ILAAP processes. - reviewed the ECB's requirements and recommendations related to capital and in particular as regards Pillar 2. - reviewed the business plan. - completed the annual review of the procedure manual.